vbstat/vbstat.github.io/file.md

     // Construct the full URL for the PDF var pdfURL = "https://vbstat.github.io/" + path;

-    // Create a new link element
-    var linkElement = document.createElement("a");
+    // Create a new link element for the "Download" button var downloadLinkElement = document.createElement("a");

     // Set Bootstrap classes for styling
-    linkElement.classList.add("btn", "btn-primary");
+    downloadLinkElement.classList.add("btn", "btn-primary");

     // Set the href attribute
-    linkElement.setAttribute("href", pdfURL);
+    downloadLinkElement.setAttribute("href", pdfURL);

     // Set the link text
-    linkElement.textContent = "Download";
+    downloadLinkElement.textContent = "Download";

-    // Append the link to the container document.getElementById("pdfLinkContainer").appendChild(linkElement);
+    // Append the "Download" button to the container document.getElementById("pdfLinkContainer").appendChild(downloadLinkElement);

-    // Get the container for the iframe var iframeContainer = document.getElementById("iframeContainer");

-    // Create the iframe element
+    // Get the iframe element
     var iframeElement = document.createElement("iframe");

     // Set attributes for the iframe